Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Theoretical Framework for Weak Decays

 \subsubsection{General Comments}

-As we will see in the following sections during the last two decades the NLO corrections to $C_i(\mu)$ have been calculated within the SM for the most important and interesting decays.
+As we will see in the following sections during the last 35 years the NLO corrections to $C_i(\mu)$ have been calculated within the SM for the most important and interesting decays.
 Also several NNLO calculations have been performed.
-In tables~\ref{TAB1}-\ref{TAB5} we give references to all NLO and NNLO calculations within the SM done until the end of February 2011 that deal with the processes discussed by us.
-While these calculations improved considerably the precision of theoretical predictions in weak decays and can be considered as an important progress in this field, the pioneering LO calculations for current-current operators \cite{Altarelli:1974ex,Gaillard:1974nj}, penguin operators \cite{Shifman:1977ge,Gilman:1979bc}, $\Delta S=2$ operators \cite{Gilman:1983ap} and rare $K$ decays \cite{Dib:1989cc} should not be forgotten. \boldmath
+In tables~\ref{TAB1}-\ref{TAB5} we give references to all NLO and NNLO calculations within the SM done until now that deal with the processes discussed by us.
+While these calculations improved considerably the precision of theoretical predictions in weak decays and can be considered as an important progress in this field, the pioneering LO calculations for current-current operators \cite{Altarelli:1974exa,Gaillard:1974nj}, penguin operators \cite{Shifman:1976ge,Gilman:1979bc}, $\Delta S=2$ operators \cite{Vysotsky:1979tu,Gilman:1982ap} and rare $K$ decays \cite{Dib:1989cc} should not be forgotten.